Monte Carlo integration of non-differentiable functions on $[0,1]^\iota$, $\iota=1,\dots,d$, using a single

 Let us consider the Fourier basis in $B=\I{0}{1}^d$ defined for any $j\in\ZZ^d$, $x\in B$ by $\phi_j^{(d)}(x) = \e{2\ii\pi j^\top x}$.
 Given a vector of $d$ positive integers $n=(n_i)_{i=1\dots d}$, we construct the following kernel

 where

 Thus, $E_N$ is the rectangular subset of $\ZZ^d$ with cardinality $N$ which identifies eigenvalues that are all equal to 1.
 Due to the invariance by translation of the Fourier basis, the kernel~\eqref{eq:dDirichlet} is a homogeneous kernel.
 This construction implies that for any $x,y\in \I{0}{1}^d$, $K(x-y) = \prod_{i=1}^dK_i(x_i-y_i)$ where the $K_i$'s are one-dimensional stationary kernels defined for any $x_i,y_i\in \I{0}{1}$ by $K_i(x_i-y_i) = \sum_{j=0}^{n_i-1} \e{2\ii \pi j(x_i-y_i)} $.
-We point out that defining $E_i$ as a block of successive $n_i$ frequences (e.g. frequences centered around 0), would lead to the same DPP \cite[Remark 4, p.48]{Houghetal09}.
-In particular, if $n_i$ is odd, we could consider $E_i=\{-\floor{n_i/2},\dots,\floor{n_i/2}\}$, which leads to the standard Dirichlet kernel, see e.g. \cite{Zygmund02}.
-This justifies the name Dirichlet DPP for this model.
+We point out that defining $E_i$ as a block of successive $n_i$ frequencies ({\it e.g. }frequencies centered around 0), would lead to the same DPP \cite[Remark 4, p.48]{Houghetal09}.
+In particular, if $n_i$ is odd, we could consider $E_i=\{-\floor{n_i/2},\dots,\floor{n_i/2}\}$, which leads to the standard Dirichlet kernel, see {\it e.g. }\cite{Zygmund02}.
+This justifies the name Dirichlet DPP for this {stochastic process}.